Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

-{Figure 2 (a) and (b)} show the calculated exciton band dispersions of a \ch{MoS2}-ML under a fixed tensile uni-axial strain of $\varepsilon_{xx}= + 5\%$ with respect to $\boldsymbol{Q}$ along the $x$- and $y$-axes, respectively.
-Unlike the un-strained case, {Figure 2 (a) and (b)} exhibit distinct exciton band dispersions, indicating the strain-induced anisotropy of the exciton band structure.
-First, one notes that, under the tensile uni-axial strain, the parabolic transverse (blue curve) band and the linear longitudinal (red curve) one of BX no longer remain degenerate at the $\Gamma_{ex}$ point, as previously pointed out in the literature. \cite{main-PRB-2022-splitting,Malic-2022,experiment-splitting}
+{Fig. 2 (a) and (b)} show the calculated exciton band dispersions of a \ch{MoS2}-ML under a fixed tensile uni-axial strain of $\varepsilon_{xx}= + 5\%$ with respect to $\boldsymbol{Q}$ along the $x$- and $y$-axes, respectively.
+First, one notes that, under the tensile uni-axial strain, the parabolic transverse (blue curve) band and the linear longitudinal (red curve) one of BX no longer remain degenerate at the $\Gamma_{ex}$ point, as previously pointed out in the literature. \cite{main-PRB-2022-splitting,Malic-2022,experiment-splitting} And, unlike the un-strained case, {Fig. 2 (a) and (b)} exhibit distinct exciton band dispersions, indicating the strain-induced anisotropy of the exciton band dispersion.

+Note that, in a non-interacting scheme, the strain-induced unequal conduction and valence VDs as shown in Fig. 1 {(g)} tend to lower the energy of finite-momentum exciton with increasing the $Q (\le Q_c < \Delta k_{cv})$ in the LC. { Disregarding the EHEI, the inset of Fig. 2 (a) shows the calculated exciton band structure of the tensilly strained \ch{MoS2}-ML, which indeed exhibits the strain-induced momentum shift of the exchange-free parabolic bands of the both spin-allowed (gray curves) and -forbidden (black curves) exciton.
+However, the EHEI in exciton that is essentially a dipole-dipole interaction and associated with the strain-modulated exciton dipole acts as another key mechanism to, under the competitive interplay with the strain-induced kinetic VD, affect the strain-modulated exciton band dispersions as well. }

-Note that, in a non-interacting scheme, the strain-induced unequal conduction and valence VDs (as shown in Figure 1 (c)) tends to lower the energy of finite-momentum exciton with increasing the $Q (\le Q_c < \Delta k_{cv})$ in the LC.
-Despite VD-induced $\Delta k_{cv}\neq 0$, we find that the lowest BX states of a strained \ch{MoS2}-ML stay at the $\Gamma_{ex}$ point, without momentum drift actually.
-This is because tightly bound BXs in a 2D material are own large in-plane dipoles and are subjected to the strong momentum-dependent EHEI that overwhelms the kinetic valley drift to dictate the exciton dispersions.
+{ Fig. 2 (a) shows that, despite strain-induced VD }, the lowest BX states (red and blue curves) of a strained \ch{MoS2}-ML stay at the $\Gamma_{ex}$ point, without momentum drift actually.
+This is because tightly bound BXs in a 2D material possess large in-plane dipoles and are subjected to the strong momentum-dependent EHEI that overwhelms the kinetic VD to dictate the exciton dispersions.
+By contrast, { the strain-induced kinetic VD dominates the dispersive features of the GX and DX bands, the former (latter) of which possesses very small (vanishing) dipoles.